bmargalit/thermal-synchrotron/README.md

 - Script `test.py` illustrates example use cases of `thermalsyn.py`

 # Basic Usage
 The primary goal of this code is to compute the specific luminosity from a shock.
-This can be calculated using the function `thermalsyn.Lnu_shock` and specifying the shock radius, velocity, and upstream density (as well as microphysical parameters):
+This can be calculated using the function `thermalsyn.Lnu_shock()` and specifying the shock radius, velocity, and upstream density (as well as microphysical parameters), for example:
 ```python
 import numpy as np
 import thermalsyn